-IEC’s Banshee system is a mid to long-range, radar-guided camera and threat mitigation system that lets friendly forces monitor very large areas for intruders or enemy forces.
+The Banshee Active Denial Threat Mitigation System is a mid-range to long-range radar-guided camera and threat mitigation system that allows friendly forces to monitor very large areas for intruders or enemy forces.
 The Banshee provides 360-degree detection of human intrusion at distances up to 500 meters.
 Vehicles can be detected up to 1000 meters.

 When a target is found, long-range thermal and visual cameras are precisely guided to the target, in day or night conditions, to determine if the target is a threat.
 If the target is a threat, the operator can engage several levels of non-lethal mitigation devices to deter and mitigate the threat.

 This system is in use in both commercial and US military applications.